sgstepaniants/GromovMatcher/README.md

 The entire GromovMatcher algorithm combining both these steps is defined in `src/GromovMatcher.py` under the `GM` function.

 ## GromovMatcher Tutorial
+The application of GromovMatcher is detailed in the notebook `tutorial/GM_Example.ipynb`.
+Two toy datasets are provided as an example.

 ## Experiments